xalaida/laravel-translatable/README.md

 ```

 ##### Removing unused translations
-The package automatically remove translations of deleted models, but if translatable models have been removed using query builder, their translations would exist in the database.
+The package automatically remove translations of deleted models respecting softDeletes, but if translatable models have been removed using query builder, their translations would exist in the database.
-To remove all unused translations, run the `php artisan translatable:remove-unused` command.
+To manually remove all unused translations, run the `php artisan translatable:remove-unused` command.

 ##### Querying models without translations
 Sometimes you may need to query translatable model without the `translations` relation.
 You can do this using `withoutTranslations` scope.